 Where there are several intermediaries in the chain, each will need to contact the next one down in order to request the above information to enable 'Intermediary One' to submit the return.

 This applies even if you withhold tax under the 'Construction Industry Scheme' (CIS).
 However, if the workers you supply provide their services at sea in the oil and gas industry wholly on the UK continental shelf, you will not need to send HMRC reports.
-The new reporting requirement also does not apply where there are special exemptions for certain types of workers, such as actors, entertainers, photographic or artists; models, or services provided wholly at the worker's own home among others.
+The reporting requirement also does not apply where there are special exemptions for certain types of workers, such as actors, entertainers, photographic or artists; models, or services provided wholly at the worker's own home among others.

 If you supply workers you could find that the rules introduced in April 2014 apply and you are required to operate PAYE/NIC, this applies where: